Pilot hubs, new collaborations, and new team members - A six month update

 this 2i2c-org/infrastructure

-, a centralized location for configuring and deploying a federated network of JupyterHubs.
+repository, a centralized location for configuring and deploying a federated network of JupyterHubs.

 Each JupyterHub is independent of one another, and could be spun out from the centralized repository with minimal extra work, giving hub users the ability to

-replicate their infrastructure, with or without 2i2c
+replicate their infrastructure, with or without 2i2c.

 We will continue refining the code in this repository as we learn more from our hub infrastructure pilots.